 Some managers want to control everything.
 Maybe they are perfectionists and think that there is only one way to do things (their way) and everything has to be perfect.

 This can refer to the manager’s lack of ability and experience with delegating.
-In which case, delegating is a skill that can be learned.
+In this case, delegating is a skill that can be learned.

 5. Feeling guilty